Practice Development for Medical Expert Witnesses

 Freebies!

-- With the power of free data, you can improve your client’s experience in finding you.
+With the power of free data, you can improve your client’s experience in finding you.

-- Google Analytics is a free account that tells you how users are finding your site and what pages interest them.
+• Google Analytics is a free account that tells you how users are finding your site and what pages interest them.
 The data is external: the journey to your site, not the behavior once there.
 Is your directory listing helping your website?
-What terms were used to find you?
-Did they use a desktop or phone to do so?
-User info is anonymous–no personal information is acquired.
+What terms were used to find you?* Did they use a desktop or phone to do so?
+User info is anonymous–no personal information is acquired and you can reassure visitors to your website that there Privacy is intact.
 This isn’t Cambridge Analytica.
-To start, open a Google Analytics account (click above), add the indicated code to your site, verify it and you can now learn where users started before they came to your site and what led them there.
-Now we need to know the user’s behavior once they landed.

 Pick up the phone to call, or email, prior clients.